LaiaFont/Hybrid-Automated-Planning-Module/README.md

 ### Accessing the Chatbot
 1. Open Telegram and search for `@mIA_ub_planning_bot`.
 2. Interact with the bot using the `/plan <plan_description>` command.

 ---
+## Executing the RAG implementation test
+Run all the cells of the RAG notebook, you will be asked and OpenAI API key.
+Make sure the file you want to use is in the same folder as the notebook and that the path is correctly specified in variable **pdf_file_path**.

+---